The Blood Sugar Diet Review

 Health Claims - Will It Reverse Diabetes?

-The Blood Sugar Diet's biggest claim to fame is that it can reverse diabetes, and there is certainly scientific evidence to indicate that it could.
+I can't discuss the Blood Sugar Diet without discussing its biggest claim to fame: that it can reverse diabetes.
+There is certainly scientific evidence to indicate that it could.
 The diet has gained fame thanks to Michael Moseley's book, but it's not his idea.
 The concept was originally studied at Newcastle University in the UK and you can read the results in this scientific paper.

 The Blood Sugar diet is slightly different in that it doesn't use VLCD shakes.
 Instead it uses fresh, wholesome food in recipes which emphasize flavor, but the principle is exactly the same, so it's reasonable to expect the results should be similar.